 Dinosaur content sells in many forms.
 What we are after is to bring a Tyrannosaurus rex so close to real life that it is scary.
 Equally important is to immerse people in the wonderful world of dinosaurs and in what scientists like Jack now think about how dinosaurs really looked and behaved.
 Microsoft’s HoloLens dinosaurs, created by Jack and Microsoft’s design and 3D-design team, give us whole new impressions of Tyrannosaurus rex and Triceratops - one with lots of feathers, the other colored like a parrot.
 Jack’s dinosaur stories and ideas are endless; today’s (and tomorrow’s) technologies are the perfect tools to tell them as never before.

 Film and television content production are not new to Jack Horner; he can talk about dinosaurs, science, and dyslexia in startlingly different ways.
-With his talent for communicating to diverse audiences and his enthusiasm for Jack Horner’s World of Dinosaurs, everyone – producers, directors, script-writers, interviewers, journalists, children, and adults – can get excited about dinosaurs all over again.
+With his talent for communicating to diverse audiences and his enthusiasm for Jack Horner’s Dinosaurs, everyone – producers, directors, script-writers, interviewers, journalists, children, and adults – can get excited about dinosaurs all over again.

 Explore more of Jack’s media rich background on:

 Dinosaur-themed exhibitions are more popular than ever, driving global demand for permanent and travelling exhibitions for museums, science centers, cultural centers, and even shopping malls.
 Both simple exhibits and new technologies, when combined with fresh approaches to dinosaur storytelling, produce magical results.

 Brainstorm, as a partner or client, your exhibition ideas and concepts with Jack Horner.
 His endorsement of your science content is priceless and attaching his brand to your dinosaur-themed products or experiences will drive sales and visitor numbers higher.